-Despite the negative absolute return experienced by the Fund, ongoing contributions have seen the Fund value grow to \$238.9m over the financial year.
-From an asset allocation perspective, the Fund continues its transition to the target asset allocation through the build out of unlisted assets such as Private Equity, Unlisted Infrastructure and Private Debt.
+Through a combination of positive investment performance and ongoing contribution, the Fund value has grown to \$296.0m over the financial year.
+From an asset allocation perspective, the Fund continued its transition to the target asset allocation with the unlisted assets such as Private Equity, Unlisted Infrastructure, Unlisted Property and Private Debt now at or close to their target allocations.